-The advantage of Facebook ads is that you are meeting a majority of your ideal audience where they are already hanging out.
+The advantage of livestock Facebook ads is that you are meeting a majority of your ideal audience where they are already hanging out.
 Running ads on Facebook will help you reach your core audiences within the world’s largest social network.

 Over time, your ads will help you reinforce your brand and your message — an important activity within the digital marketing process.

 This will also grow your following and establish your operation as an expert in your specific area of the meat production industry.
 As Krose Marketing points out:

 People need to see your content 7-12 times before they’ll consider purchasing.
 If you share a blog post just once, you’re not going to get the readership you want.
 You can share the same content in different forms.

 Google Ads also help ag businesses show up when someone searches for a relevant keyword.
 For example, a livestock veterinarian can show up for keywords such as “hog vaccines” or “calving process.”